Biodiversity and Its Conservation

 *Considering the economic, environmental, social and cultural significance of biodiversity on a global scale, the year 2010 was celebrated as International Biodiversity Year by the United Nations, so that the world community should fly to maintain and understand the importance of biodiversity.

-22 May has been declared as the International Biodiversity Day by the United Nations
+22 May has been declared as the International Biodiversity Day by the United Nations.

 In fact, biodiversity is an outstanding gift of nature which plays an important role in maintaining life on the Earth.